3dreamengine/3DreamEngine/README.md

 --resets light sources (if noDayLight is set to true, the sun light will not be added automatically) dream:resetLight(noDayLight)

---add light, note that in case of exceeding the max light sources it only uses the most relevant sources, based on distance and brightness dream:addLight(posX, posY, posZ, red, green, blue, brightness)
+--add light, note that in case of exceeding the max light sources it only uses the most relevant sources, based on distance and brightness multiplied by factor importance
+--sun disables distance attenuation dream:addLight(posX, posY, posZ, red, green, blue, brightness, sun, importance)

 --prepare for rendering
 --if cam is nil, it uses the default cam (dream.cam)